Rahm Emanuel: 2011

 Emanuel was elected on February 22, 2011, with 55% of the vote, and was sworn in as the 55th Mayor of Chicago on May 16, 2011, at the Pritzker Pavilion, becoming Chicago's first Jewish mayor.
 At his inauguration were outgoing Mayor Richard M. Daley, Vice President Joe Biden, Labor Secretary Hilda Solis, Treasury Secretary Timothy Geithner, former Mayor Jane Byrne, and William M. Daley, brother of the outgoing mayor and who would later serve as White House Chief of Staff.

 2015

 In August 2014, Chicago Tribune poll reported Emanuel had a 35% approval rating as mayor of Chicago.
-In 2015, Emanuel won 56 percent of the vote in the run-off election against Jesús "Chuy" García held on April 7, 2015.
+In 2015, Emanuel ran a similar style campaign as 2011, during commute hours he was often seen at the city's train stations shaking hands and greeting commuters.
+He ultimately won 56 percent of the vote in the run-off election against Jesús "Chuy" García held on April 7, 2015.
 He had been hurt by sharp neighborhood criticism of his decision to shut down 50 public schools in black and Latino neighborhoods, and his installation of red light cameras, together with anger at the high level of gun violence on the streets.
 On the other hand, he was supported by the business community and most elements of the Democratic party.